What Is Bridge?

 Culvert is made over small streams or canals.

-4. Culvert is usually rectangular or circular in cross-section, having roof, walls and a floor.
+4. Culvert is usually rectangular or circular in cross-section, having a roof, walls, and a floor.

-Bridge sits on foundation on each bank (or wing walls) and it does not have floor.
+The bridge sits on the foundation on each bank (or wing walls) and it does not have a floor.